ss-bb/Warhammer/README.md

 basic model will include :

-FullUnitIfno(M,CC,...,point cost,TYPE (giant/metal) ,SPECIAL HABILITY(firethrower) , Race(dwarf)).
+FullUnitIfno(point cost,TYPE (giant/metal) ,SPECIAL HABILITY(firethrower) , Race(dwarf)).

 unit(M,CC,...).

 Element(something) for things like moutain/forest.

-equipement.
-troop(unit, nb, tequipement -> (for now i will supose that troop special hability like "charge buffle" for ogre will be an "equipement")).
+equipement(something).

+troop(unit, nb,etc)

-How to deal with Special Hability and item in a global way ?
+<h2>How to deal with Special Hability and item in a global way ?
+No answer for now</h2>

 at begining, some unit will be hard in the model.
 Then have a BDD (sqlite enough) to recover race unit.

-When this will be code.

 implement the "battle turn".
+Make unit fight unit, troop fight troop , unit fight troop and troop fight unit.

-Find a good "random" tools for it cause i will call it everytime.
+Find a good "random" tools for fighting ans so.

 ok.
 Main point , i will need a "tool" to test everytime. better make a little rpg for fight timing.